Leaders of Tomorrow develop out-of-the box ideas.

 TOM-LAB 2014 – the free movement of talents.

-TOM-LAB 2014 has found a continuation at this year’s St. Gallen Symposium with Robert Torvelainen and Sam Johnson presenting an idea that has been developed over the last twelve months.
+TOM-LAB 2014 has found a continuation at the St. Gallen Symposium in 2015 with Robert Torvelainen and Sam Johnson presenting an idea that has been developed over the last twelve months.
 You can see their presentation here: